Joseph Kizito (bishop)

-Joseph Kizito (born 2 July 1967) is an Ugandan Catholic prelate who has served as the bishop of the Roman Catholic Diocese of Aliwal since 15 November 2019.
+Joseph Kizito (born 2 July 1967) is a Ugandan Catholic prelate who has served as the bishop of the Roman Catholic Diocese of Aliwal since 15 November 2019.
+Before that, from 27 September 1997 until 15 November 2019, he served as a priest of the same Catholic see.
+He was appointed bishop by Pope Francis.
+He was consecrated at Aliwal North, on 15 February 2020 by Stephen Brislin, Archbishop of Cape Town.

 Biography

 Kizito was born on 2 July 1967 in Kampala, Uganda.
-He studied Philosophy at St. Augustine’s Major Seminary in Roma, Lesotho and Theology at St. John Vianney Seminary in Pretoria, South Africa.
+He studied Philosophy at St. Augustine's Major Seminary in Roma, Lesotho and Theology at St. John Vianney Seminary in Pretoria, South Africa.
 He was ordained a priest on 27 September 1997 in Aliwal.
 At the time he was appointed Bishop of Aliwal, he was the Vicar General and Parish Priest of Aliwal North Cathedral Parish.
-Father Kizito had also served as parish vicar of the Saint Francis Xavier parish (1997-1998); parish priest of Saint Augustine’s parish in Rerecord (1998-2003); parish priest of Sterkspruit Catholic Church (2003-2013); vicar general of the diocese of Aliwal (since 2008) and parish priest of Aliwal Cathedral parish (since 2013).
+Father Kizito had also served as parish vicar of the Saint Francis Xavier parish (1997–1998); parish priest of Saint Augustine's parish in Rerecord (1998–2003); parish priest of Sterkspruit Catholic Church (2003–2013); vicar general of the diocese of Aliwal (since 2008) and parish priest of Aliwal Cathedral parish (since 2013).

 Episcopacy

 On 15 November 2019, Pope Francis appointed Kizito, who was a Monsignor as Bishop of Aliwal Diocese in South Africa.
 He was consecrated by Archbishop Stephen Brislin with co-consecrators: Bishop Zolile Peter Mpambani of the Diocese of Kokstad and Bishop Michael Wüstenberg, Bishop Emeritus of Aliwal.
-He succeeds Michael Wüstenberg, who served as bishop of the diocese from 2007 until his resignation in 2017.
+He succeeded Michael Wüstenberg, who served as bishop of the diocese from 2007 until his resignation in 2017.